 The main chore is to walk through a short list of guidelines, paying close attention to including all the features you deem necessary.
 After that, it’s just a matter of using your broker’s template for a custom-made set of rules that you can place on the website.
 What’s the best way to get started?
 Here are some critical checklist points that can help.

 Every worthwhile platform for technical analysis, for example, TradingView, will let you include standard indicators as you construct your customized program.
 That is good news because it means you can click on a given a hand, like moving averages, to add it to your personal system’s menu.
 Most who reach the point of building a trading program of their own prefer to experiment with indicators like candlestick patterns, support and resistance, Bollinger Bands, momentum measurements, and MACD (moving average convergence divergence).
 What else should you consider including?
 What else should you consider including?

 Do Some Back-Testing

 Attempt to apply your new method to historical data.
 Fortunately, there are free online resources for digging up years of prior data on forex pairs, stock prices, and other asset classes.
 Decide which sectors and price levels will be your most common choices.
-Many attempt to build a trading system that can do everything.
-Avoid that temptation and stick with the asset classes and securities prices that you’re accustomed to buying and selling.
+Many attempts to build a trading system that can do everything.
+Avoid that temptation and stick with the asset classes and securities prices you’re accustomed to buying and selling.

 Test the System in Demo Mode